rocket-pool/docs.rocketpool.net/docs/en/node-staking/maintenance/node-migration.md

 The problem, then, comes from situations where you begin validating **without** a slashing database and thus have no record of what your validators have previously voted on.
 This can happen in several situations:

-1. You just changed Consensus Clients, and the new client doesn't carry the Slashing Database over from the old one (which the Smartnode does not do during a client change).
+1. You just changed Consensus Clients, and the new client doesn't carry the Slashing Database over from the old one (which the Smart Node does not do during a client change).
 2. You have your wallet loaded on one machine and are actively attesting with it, and then load your wallet onto a second machine _while the first machine is still actively attesting_.
 3. You stop validating on one machine and load your wallet into a second machine, but you haven't waited long enough for the current epoch to be finalized so your second machine attests for slots that your validators have already attested to.